inko-lang/inko/docs/source/internals/runtime.md

 environment variable `INKO_REDUCTIONS` to a value between 1 and 65 535.
 The
 higher the value, the more time a process is allowed to run for.

-## IO operations

-### Sockets

-For network IO the runtime uses non-blocking sockets.
-When performing an operation that would block, the process and its socket are registered with "the network poller".
-This is a system/thread that polls a list of sockets until they are ready, rescheduling their corresponding processes.
-Polling is done using APIs such as epoll on Linux, kqueue on macOS/BSD, and IO completion ports on Windows.

-By default a single network poller thread is spawned, and each process thread uses the same poller.
-The number of poller threads is configured using the `INKO_NETPOLL_THREADS` environment variable.
-This variable can be set to a value between 1 and 127.
-When the value is greater than one, network poller threads are assigned to process threads in a round-robin fashion.
-Most programs won't need more than a single thread, but if you make heavy use of (many) sockets you may want to increase this value.

-### Blocking IO

-For blocking operations, such as file IO, Inko uses a fixed amount of backup threads.
-When an OS thread is about to enter a blocking operation, it sets a flag indicating when it did so.
-This is implemented such that it in most cases it won't take more than 100-200 nanoseconds.

-In the background a monitor thread periodically examines all OS threads.
-If it finds an OS thread is blocking for too long, it wakes up a backup thread to take over the work of this blocking OS thread.
-When the blocking OS thread finishes the blocking call it continues running its process.
-When the process is rescheduled and the OS thread would pick up new work, it becomes a backup thread instead.

-The number of backup threads is controlled using the environment variable `INKO_BACKUP_THREADS` and defaults to four times the number of CPU cores.
-The monitor thread runs at an interval of 100 microseconds, though the exact interval may differ between platforms.
-This interval can't be changed.

 ## Timeouts

 Processes can suspend themselves with a timeout, or await a future for up to a